Tibetan Spaniel Breed Guide

 Tibetan Spaniel Grooming

 The Tibetan Spaniel has a fluffy and silky coat that requires regular maintenance.
-Weekly brushing is highly recommended to keep their fur clean and free of debris.
-Your Tibetan Spaniel should also be bathed every couple of months which will help keep his coat in optimal condition.
+Weekly brushing is highly recommended to keep their fur clean and debris-free.
+Your Tibetan Spaniel should also be bathed every couple of months, which will help keep his coat in optimal condition.

 Are Tibetan Spaniels Good With Kids?

-Generally speaking, the Tibetan Spaniel is a fairly healthy breed, however, that does not mean they are immune to all health issues.
+Generally speaking, the Tibetan Spaniel is fairly healthy and doesn’t have many breed-specific health concerns.
+However, that does not mean they are immune to all pet health issues.
 Possible dog health problems that may inflict your Tibetan Spaniel may include:

 Patellar Luxation: This health problem occurs when the kneecap becomes dislocated from its normal positioning.
 When this happens, the dog may experience pain, lameness, or arthritis.
 In severe cases, Patellar Luxation in dogs can be cured through corrective surgery.

 Progressive Retinal Atrophy: Progressive Retinal Atrophy in dogs is a progressive eye disorder that causes blindness.
-PRA causes the photoreceptors in the eye to deteriorate over time, which will lead to a total loss of vision.
+PRA causes the photoreceptors in the eye to deteriorate over time, leading to a total loss of vision.
 Depending on its severity, this eye condition may be fixed with corrective surgery.

 National Breed Website: Tibetan Spaniel Club of America